HexHive/printbf/README.md

 through a set of of patches that test for attack-like conditions, e.g., if the format string is in writable memory.

-To use printbf in the wild an attacker will first use memory corruption to modify the internal state of printf (by setting the corresponding flags in the file struct when it is spilled on the stack) to enable %n and format strings in writable memory.
+To use printbf in the wild an attacker will either have to disable FORTIFY_SOURCE checking or get around the checks by placing lining up the format strings and placing them in readonly memory.
+The FORTIFY_SOURCE mitigations are glibc specific.
 The attacker model for printbf assumes that the attacker can use memory corruption vulnerabilities to set-up the attack or that the sources are compiled without enabled FORTIFY_SOURCE defenses.